 Saturdays are their busiest day of the week.
 If you’re able to make it on a weekday, you can count on a shorter wait, especially if you want to sell clothes.

-15. Shop for accessories and basic wardrobe pieces for a good deal.
+15. Grab accessories and basic wardrobe pieces for around $2.

-Even when you aren’t having any luck in the clothes section of Plato’s Closet, the accessory section is a must.
+If you aren’t having any luck in the clothes section of Plato’s Closet, the accessory section is a must.
 Most items are priced around $2.
 At that price, it’s a pretty great deal.
 Just be sure to sanitize earrings before using them!

-16. Just because it’s cheap, doesn’t mean its a good deal.
+16. Just because it’s cheap at Plato’s Closet doesn’t mean it’s a good deal.

-I know that $8 pair of Hollister jeans looks like an awesome deal, but don’t buy them without a second thought.
+I know that an $8 pair of Hollister jeans looks like an awesome deal, but don’t buy them without thinking it over.

 Because they carry so many brands — and sizes vary between brands — it’s hard to know how everything is going to fit.
-Use the dressing rooms before you buy, or that’s gonna be $8 on something you’ll never wear.
+Try on items in the dressing rooms before you buy, or you might pay $8 for something you’ll never wear.

 17. Take your time to browse all the racks.